Pixie

 be used to grow cover crops such as beans.

-and planting labour at first.
-The rest is needed over time since it’s used for
+The remaining 50,000 is needed over time since it’s used for

 maintaining the orchard in terms of pest control and irrigation where need be.
 Once